YanGusik/thrun/README.md

 ## Features

-**N OS Threads x M Coroutines**
+**N OS Threads × M Coroutines**

 Each Worker spawns N real OS threads.
 Each thread runs a TaskGroup of M coroutines.
-Total concurrency is N * M. ThreadChannel provides backpressure and blocks when all coroutines are busy.
+Total concurrency is N × M. ThreadChannel provides backpressure and blocks when all coroutines are busy.

 **Per-Message Timeout (Hard Cancel)**

-Attach a TimeoutStamp to any message.
+Attach a `TimeoutStamp` to any message.
 If the handler exceeds the limit, it receives a hard cancellation that interrupts blocking operations like `sleep`, `file_get_contents`, or DB queries. `finally` blocks still execute.

 ```php
 use Thrun\Envelope\Stamp\TimeoutStamp;